Skip to content

 • MAC address: Enter the MAC addresses associated with the port.

-• Apply: Click to save and apply your changes or settings.
+3) Click Apply to save and apply your changes or settings.

-• Dynamic MAC Address Table: Displays the dynamic MAC address table with index, VLAN ID, MAC address, port and aging time.
+5) On the Dynamic MAC Address Table, it displays the VLAN ID, MAC address, port and aging time.